Hoyasumii/bee-movie/README.md

 What would I say?

-I could really get in tr
+I could really get in tro